Lawton Public Schools

 Lawton Public Schools is a public school district based in Lawton, Oklahoma, United States.

-The district serves most of the city of Lawton, a small portion of Medicine Park, and surrounding rural areas in central Comanche County.
+The district serves most of the city of Lawton, about half of Medicine Park, and surrounding rural areas in central Comanche County.
+It is also the school district for dependents on Fort Sill.
 Secondary students living in the dependent districts of Bishop and Flower Mound also attend Lawton Public Schools.

+History

+The Oklahoma Department of Education closed the Medicine Park School District in 1990 and split it between the Lawton and Elgin school districts.

 Schools

 Lawton Public Schools operates three high schools, four middle schools, nineteen elementary schools, and two pre-kindergarten centers.